US Sales Tax for NRI E-Commerce Sellers: A Complete Guide

 ### Other Physical Nexus Triggers

-- Inventory stored in any third-party warehouse (not just Amazon)
+- Inventory stored in any third-party warehouse (not just Amazon) may create physical nexus depending on state law

-- Employees, agents, or contractors operating in the state
+- Employees, agents, or contractors operating in the state may create physical nexus

-- Attending trade shows in certain states (varies by state and duration)
+- Attending trade shows in certain states (varies by state and duration) may create nexus obligations in some jurisdictions

 ---